tem11010/OrdinalData/README.md

 As we cannot possibly anticipate every combination of simulated correlations, number of categories, threshold values, the included R function simulates data, then calculates Pearson product-moment, logit and maximum likelihood correlations and odds ratios.

 Below is a short tutorial demonstrating how to use the function.
 The first thing that we need to do is load the require packages and functions.
-You can download the function [here](https://github.com/bradverhulst/OrdinalData/blob/master/polySerialSim.R), and save it in your working directory.
+You can download the function [here](https://github.com/bradverhulst/OrdinalData/blob/master/polySerialSim.R) by right-clicking on the link and selecting *Download Linked File*, and save it in your working directory.
 (While sourcing the file direclty from github should be possible, it requires several additional steps so this is easier).

 ```ruby
 # Load the required packages